sqrol/SoftV.Docs/docs/robocad/libraries/studica/ultrasound.md

 # Ultrasound distance sensor

-Ultrasound distance sensor is used to know a distance to an obstacle.
+Uldrasound distance sensor is used to determine the distance to an obstacle.

 #### Example: